red0xff/blog/content/posts/inverting_keccak_f.md

 - Runs the following operations \\(n_r\\) times (\\(i_r\\) being the round index, `0`, `1` ...).
   - \\( A' = \iota ( \chi ( \pi ( \rho ( \theta ( A ) ) ) ), i_r ) \\)
   - \\( A' \\) becomes the new state
+- Convert the state to a string `S` (of length `b`), bits are just rearranged, as in the first step.

 Inversing it becomes trivial, the following are the steps: